juanpetorralbo21/grupo4IS/2.Análisis-de-requisitos/Casos-de-Uso/04-buscar-usuario-nombre-apellidos.md

 **Flujos alternativos**:

-4.a.
-Si no existe el usuario, se muestra un mensaje de error
+3.a.
+Si los datos introducidos no son correctos, no se modificará